pavantanniru/Deployment_flask/README.md

 ![local-host-result](https://github.com/pavantanniru/Deployment_flask/blob/main/localhost-result.png?raw=true)

-4. You can also send direct POST requests to FLask API using Python's inbuilt request module Run the beow command to send the request with some pre-popuated values -
+4. You can also send direct POST requests to FLask API using Python's inbuilt request module Run the below command to send the request with some pre-popuated values -
 ```
 python request.py